 "Nothing is more important than the quality of the course load."

-Students in the class of 2020 and beyond may choose to pursue an Honors Diploma.
-Click on Visit the following website the link below for detailed information about the Honors Diploma.
+Class of 2024 and beyond may click on or visit the following website for detailed information about the Honors Diploma.

 https://education.ohio.gov/Topics/Ohio-s-Graduation-Requirements/Honors-Diplomas